Patrick McEnroe: Davis Cup

-General Manager USTA Player Development
+General manager of USTA player development

-In 2008, McEnroe became General Manager of USTA Player Development.
+In 2008, McEnroe became general manager of USTA player development.
 A series of mandates aimed at promoting junior tennis, including a requirement that all players age ten and under (U10) compete on miniature courts using new lightweight "green dot" tennis balls, have been controversial.
 The smaller format is designed to make tennis more accessible to children but critics argue that it will inhibit development.
 Coach Robert Lansdorp said in September 2013 that the format "is wrong for the very talented players" that become champions and noted that Maria Sharapova, Monica Seles and the Williams sisters were already competing on regular courts by age 7.

-In 2012, tennis coach Wayne Bryan, father of the Bryan Brothers, wrote a letter expressing concern about the effects USTA mandates were having on players and coaches around the country.
+In 2012, tennis coach Wayne Bryan, father of the Bryan brothers, wrote a letter expressing concern about the effects USTA mandates were having on players and coaches around the country.
 McEnroe responded, calling Bryan's criticisms "scattershot" and "filled with holes, hearsay and half truths".
 At the December 2012 "Riv It Up" USPTA Education Event held at the Riviera Country Club in Pacific Palisades, California, professional coaches united to support Bryan in a "packed" meeting with USTA director Craig Jones that drew attendees from as far away as Arizona.
 Fox News commentator Sean Hannity, the father of two junior players, posted his own analysis online "urging the immediate reversal of the USTA's new rules for juniors competition".
-Former world No. 1, John McEnroe, owner of Sportime Tennis Center on Randalls Island, New York, agrees that the tennis federation his younger brother Patrick advocates is unlikely to produce a champion.
+Former world No. 1 John McEnroe, owner of Sportime Tennis Center on Randalls Island, New York, agrees that the tennis federation his younger brother Patrick advocates is unlikely to produce a champion.

 On September 3, 2014, Patrick McEnroe was relieved of his duties as Head of Player Development for the USTA.
 Jon Wertheim of Sports Illustrated reports McEnroe was "forced out of his job" after a six-year tenure.
 The announcement was made during the US Open Tennis Championship in Flushing Meadows, New York, where for the second consecutive year, and only the second time in its 134-year history, no American men advanced past the third round.
 It is the latest indicator that the United States has lost its place in the upper echelon of professional tennis.
 The last American man to win a Grand Slam title was Andy Roddick in 2003.

 On April 5, 2015, Martin Blackman was announced as the new Head of Player Development for the USTA.